DUNE/dune-justin/docs/overview.md

 of which can apply a sequence of processing steps to the input or output files.
 Each stage specifies a
 [bootstrap script](bootstrap-scripts.md) used by generic jobs to run the relevant applications.
-The script specifies the requirements on the worker nodes (for example memory) and the maximum number of input files to be issued to the job executing that stage.
+The stage definition specifies the requirements on the worker nodes (for example memory and job duration).

 The request definition will usually include a MetaCat MQL query to generate a list of files to be processed in the first stage.
 This list of